Amazon's rising air shipments fly in the face of climate plan

-LOS ANGELES (Reuters) - Amazon.com Inc Chief Executive Jeff Bezos has plans to slash greenhouse gas emissions from the online retailer’s delivery operations.
+LOS ANGELES (Reuters) - Amazon.com Inc (AMZN.O) Chief Executive Jeff Bezos has plans to slash greenhouse gas emissions from the online retailer’s delivery operations.

 Yet the company’s use of airplanes - the most climate-damaging mode of transportation - is on the rise, according to data provided to Reuters.